 Treatment depends on the underlying cause.
 If the underlying cause can be identified, specific treatment of the cause may resolve incontinence.

-Since hormonal deficiency is a common cause of dog incontinence, replacements with hormones or hormone substitutes may also be prescribed.
-However, some of these drugs, such as diethylstilbestrol, which is a synthetic female hormone (estrogen), may cause undesirable side effects to dogs.
+Since hormonal deficiency is a common cause of dog incontinence, hormone replacements or hormone substitutes may be prescribed.
+For example, one common drug is Diethylstilbestrol (DES), which is a synthetic estrogen medication.
+DES is considered to be relatively safe in low doses.

-Since conventional treatment for this health issue is not totally satisfactory at times, you may want to consider using natural remedies if your dog suffers from hormone-induced incontinence.
+Since conventional treatment is not totally satisfactory at times, you may want to consider a more holistic approach to help your dog's incontinence.